 Study for a Semester or Year in Germany!

-- Spring Semester: Early March to Late July (Optional but recommended Preparatory Course begins in early March)
+- Spring Semester: Early April to Late July (Optional but recommended Preparatory Course begins in early March)

-Students on the Bielefeld program will stay at university arranged housing.
+Students on the Hannover program will stay at university arranged housing.

 Students participating on the ISEP Exchange program option will pay the ISEP Full Exchange Program Fee to Appalachian and will not pay housing or meal costs to the German university.

 |App Tuition & Fees||based on your residency|

 |Housing and Meals||ISEP Full Fee|

 |1OIED Program Development Fee||$200|